 WASH 3930 Washington Semester Program (12 credits) WASH 3931 American University D.C.
-(0 credits) The Washington Media Institute Since the fall of 2013, St. Norbert College has sponsored the Washington Media Institute (WMI).
+(0 credits) The Washington Media Institute Since the fall of 2013, St. Norbert College has sponsored the Washington Media Institute (WMI) program.
 Students spend a semester in Washington, D.C., studying traditional journalism, social media, content creation, and new generation public relations.
 The program is designed to enhance students' college degree with experiential learning, tailored internships, and specially designed core seminars.
 The program includes site visits, guest speakers and networking opportunities which give students the professional experiences they need to enter the job market.
-Students from any discipline are welcome to apply as the WMI gives students the media skills they need to be career-ready in the 21st century.
-Students may attend the seminar in the fall, spring, or summer and they will earn academic credit that may be used for Political Science and/or Communication & Media Studies electives.
+Students from any discipline are welcome to apply as WMI helps students develop the media skills they need to be career-ready in the 21st century.
+WMI courses are fully integrated with the Communication and Media Studies curriculum.
+Students enroll in WASH 3932 with approval and take the following courses.
 Courses: